,

 Yoga Scholarship

-A turbulent life in Iran led Azi Etemadi to immigrate to Germany where she found “the sweet taste of stillness”, and became a Zen Yoga teacher to help refugees.
+A turbulent life in Iran led Azi Etemadi to immigrate to Germany where she found “the sweet taste of stillness”, and became a Dynamic Mindfulness yoga teacher to help refugees.

 Cottbus in eastern Germany is a small and quiet university town surrounded by fields and forests 125 km from Berlin.
 Small and quiet is exactly how Azi Etemadi likes it.
 She lives there, writing her thesis on urban planning, and enjoys walks in the forest close to her home.
 Her life now is a far cry from the life she led in the Islamic Republic of Iran.